eviweb/moodle-local_virtualkeyboard/README.md

 License
 -------
 This project is licensed under the terms of the [GNU General Public License, version 3](/LICENSE)
+The Virtual Keyboard project is licensed under the terms of the [BSD License](http://www.greywyvern.com/code/bsd.txt)